haithamaouati/Catch/README.md

 Disclaimer
 ----
-<span style="color: red">We are not responsible for any misuse or damage caused by this program. use this tool at your own risk!</span>
+We are not responsible for any misuse or damage caused by this program. use this tool at your own risk!

 Community
 ----